All Episodes

 We've never had this, even in the 19th century.

-So is this gonna be a period of radical change?
+So is this going to be a period of radical change?

 And I would say this.

-Even when it comes to something that one might regard objectively, uh, or hope to regard objectively at least, like Charlie Kirk's murder, there will be many, many appraisals and perspectives and attempts to exploit and utilize the death politically, financially.
+Even when it comes to something that one might regard objectively or hope to regard objectively, at least like Charlie Kirk's murder, there will be many, many appraisals and perspectives and attempts to exploit and utilize the death politically, financially, and even in terms of something like muscular Christianity.

 We will feel peace.